kevinkiklee/opcode-nyc-meetup/march-2019/README.md

 # Operation Code NYC - March 2019 Meetup

+## Schedule

+* 6:30pm - Socialization and Refreshments
+* 6:45pm - Kick-off and Introduction
+* 7:00pm - Algorithms!
+* 8:15pm - Networking and Closing

 ## No Coding Experience

 * Write a function `helloWorld` that prints `Hello, World` to the screen.